vanderhoornm/android-MythTV-Leanfront/README.md

 - Pressing Enter or Down brings up the OSD playback controls.
 Note if you have enabled up/down jumping then Down will cause a jump instead.
 - Pressing Back dismisses the OSD controls.
 Pressing Up a couple of times will also dismiss them.
 This is better because you will not accidentally end playback if you press Up when they are already timing out.
 - Left and right arrow will skip back and forward.
 Holding down the arrow moves quickly through the video.
 The number of seconds for forward and back skip are customizable in Settings.
 - Up and down arrow can be used for bigger jumps by setting a jump interval in settings.
 I recommend against using this because it interferes with navigation in the OSD.
-You can move very quickly through playback by holding down left or right arrow`, so jump is not really needed.
+You can move very quickly through playback by holding down left or right arrow, so jump is not really needed.
 Jumping can be disabled by setting blank or 0 in the jump interval in Settings.
 When jumping with up and down arrows, the arrow buttons are disabled for up/down use in the OSD, and this can cause confusion.
 - If you are playing a recording that is in progress of being recorded or a LiveTV channel, the behavior will be as follows.
 When you start watching, the OSD will show the duration being as much as has been recorded at that time.
 This duration will remain at that figure as you continue watching.
 Once you get to that point in the recording, there is a slight pause, then playback continues, with duration shown as "---", which means unknown duration.
 While in this state, if you press forward or back skip, it will revert to showing the amount recorded to date, and perform the forward or back skip requested.
 When you eventually get to the end as it was when you did the skip operation, it will revert to duration showing as "---" while playback continues.

 ### Frame Rate Synchronization.

  If you are playing a video or recording that was recorded at a different frame rate from the default for your android device, motion may appear jerky.
 Frame Rate Synchronization fixes this by changing the refresh rate of your TV to match the frame rate of the video.
 Select "Match original frame rate" in the playback settings.
 With Amazon Fire TV Stick you also need to enable the "Match original frame rate" setting in the Fire TV settings.

-### Bookmarks.
+### Bookmarks and Last Play Position.

 Bookmarks in a recording or video can be stored in the android device or in the MythTV backend.
 In Settings, Playback you can select an option to store them locally.
 On versions of mythbackend before v32-Pre-658-g48557d32c2 or v31.0-73-g7bf1284867, video bookmarks are always stored locally.

+Bookmarks must be set explicity using the bookmark OSD option of playback menu.
+They can be removed from the video details page menu.

+Last Play Position is always set upon stopping playback and the default on starting playback is to start at Last Play Position.
+It can be cleared from the Video deatils page menu.

 If local bookmarks are not selected: